bagder/uncurled/expect.md

-Linux (and other sorts of) distributions that ship your product will at times "absorb" bug reports since users tend to report them to their distro instead of the upstream project, and not all distros are very good at passing on the bug reports to and cooperate with the upstream project (us).
+Linux (and other sorts of) distributions that ship your product will at times "absorb" bug reports since users tend to report them to their distro instead of the upstream project, and not all distros excel at passing on the bug reports to and cooperate with the upstream project (us).

 Therefore, some legitimate bugs are reported by users but you never see them and they sit lingering and slowly rottening in some distro's bug tracker...

 ## Contributors will not stick around

 Hardly anyone will stick around.
-People contribute a lot, but very few actually care for the "big picture" and stay around to work with the project for more than a short while to get their changes incorporated.
+People contribute a lot, but few actually care for the "big picture" and stay around to work with the project for more than a short while to get their changes incorporated.
 You should more or less expect that the person who just brought you the most excellent bug fix will not be around anymore once you have pushed their patch...

-# Even old very well tested code will be questioned by the know-it-best people
+# Even old and well tested code will be questioned by the know-it-best people

 The opposite of the previous paragraph.
 No matter how well tested and proven a particular functionality or piece of code is, every now and then the